cristiscu/snowflake-costs/README.md

 (10) Save your Snowflake account password in a *SNOWSQL_PWD* environment variable (that only you can see and have access to).

-(11) For each individual tip, switch to that specific tip folder from *tips/*, than take one of the following actions, depending on that specific use case:
+(11) For each individual tip with sample code, switch to that specific tip folder from *tips/*, than take one of the following actions, depending on that specific use case:

 * Copy and paste SQL file contents into Snowsight SQL Worksheets.
 Or run the SQL statements directly from this project, if you installed the Snowflake Extension.
 * Execute Streamlit apps as local web applications, with commands like **`streamlit run app.py`**.
 Terminate the sessions with CTRL+C.